marcperez06/link-checker/README.md

+# Important

+- This library only works for static links, if the link request credentials for access to new links, it will not work

----- How to use link checker ----
+## How to use link checker

 For use link checker dependency follow this steps

-1. Include link-checker dependency on your project (https://mvnrepository.com/artifact/io.github.marcperez06/link-checker)
++ Include link-checker dependency on your project (https://mvnrepository.com/artifact/io.github.marcperez06/link-checker)
 - For Maven:
 ```
 <dependency>